Jack Straw: Early life

-Straw was born in Buckhurst Hill in Essex, the son of (Walter) Arthur Whitaker Straw—an insurance clerk and salesman and former industrial chemist born at Worsbrough near Barnsley, and raised in Woodford Green—and Joan Sylvia Gilbey, a teacher at the independent Oaklands School, whose father was a Loughton bus mechanic and shop steward, and who was distantly related to the gin-making family.
+John Whitaker Straw was born on 3 August 1946 in Buckhurst Hill in Essex, the son of (Walter) Arthur Whitaker Straw—an insurance clerk and salesman and former industrial chemist born at Worsbrough near Barnsley, and raised in Woodford Green—and Joan Sylvia Gilbey, a teacher at the independent Oaklands School, whose father was a Loughton bus mechanic and shop steward, and who was distantly related to the gin-making family.
 After his father (with whom, by the time of his death, Straw and his siblings were reconciled) left the family, Straw was raised by his mother on a council estate in Loughton.
 Known to his family as John, he started calling himself Jack while in school, in reference to Jack Straw, one of the leaders of the Peasants' Revolt of 1381.
 Straw is of 1/8th Jewish descent (his maternal grandfather's mother came from an Eastern European Jewish family).
 He himself is a Christian.

 Straw was educated at the school at which his mother taught, Oaklands, and when she left there, at Staples Road Primary School, Loughton, then Brentwood School and the University of Leeds.
-He graduated with a second class degree in Law.
+He graduated with a second class degree in law.

 In 1966, he was in a group of 20 student leaders sent to Chile by the Fund for International Student Co-operation, a body led by Meta Ramsay and subsequently alleged to be a Central Intelligence Agency front.
 While the official purpose of the visit was to help build a youth centre on behalf of the British Council, the students were received by the CIA-backed Christian Democratic president Eduardo Frei Montalva and showed interest in the Socialist opposition leader Salvador Allende, with whom Straw managed to arrange a personal meeting (later denied by himself).
 The British ambassador to Chile Alexander Stirling reported Straw to the Foreign Office for allegedly attempting to discredit the anticommunist leadership of the National Union of Students (NUS) through a "minor scandal" in British-Chilean relations, and described him as a "troublemaker acting with malice aforethought".